 Small Food Coolers and Containers are Ok to Bring into San Diego Zoo

-If you’re looking for a well-designed small cooler for your San Diego Zoo picnic try the Jaxx FitPak Insulated Cooler Lunch Box (photo above).
-Its got more than 2,700 reviews on Amazon with a high rating.
+If you’re looking for a well-designed small cooler for your San Diego Zoo picnic try the Jaxx FitPak Insulated Cooler Lunch Box.
+It’s got more than 2,700 reviews on Amazon with a high rating.

 I was surprised at how good a value it is.
 It’s got 6 seal-able, leak-proof containers.
 There are 2 one-cup sized smaller ones and 4 two-cup ones.
 There’s also an ice pack to keep them all cool.
 It also has a 28-ounce beverage container/shaker with an agitator for mixing shakes.
 It’s durable and easy to carry.